 [0:40] I'm guessing it has to do with the bills that we're going to be receiving in the mail pretty soon related to our intellectual property show.

-[0:53] I'm trying not to think about it but you're right it is Bill related it's just not exactly those bills that you think I'm talking about health care baby.
+[0:53] I'm trying not to think about it, but you're right, it is bill-related.
+It's just not exactly those bills that you think.
+I'm talking about healthcare, baby.

-[1:03] That is boot.
+[1:03] That is spooky.

-[6:31] My name is Jan and I currently live in Windsor, Ontario, Canada, and about 10, 12 years ago I went to California I was going to a conference there screenwriters conference because I'm interested in script writing and I was staying with a friend in Ventura.
+[6:31] My name is Jan and I currently live in Windsor, Ontario, Canada, and about 10, 12 years ago I went to California.
+I was going to a conference there, a screenwriters conference because I'm interested in script writing, and I was staying with a friend in Ventura.

-[9:49] Jen makes a good point and you know $2,000 is not that much compared to.
+[9:49] Jan makes a good point and, you know, $2,000 is not that much compared to-

 [10:49] I think over 40% of Americans.

-[11:45] Well to move on David luckily for Jan she had health insurance that took care of it and many Americans do have health insurance and likely wouldn't have to face the bill that she received.
+[11:45] Well, to move on David, luckily for Jan she had health insurance that took care of it.
+And many Americans do have health insurance and likely wouldn't have to face the bill that she received.

 [11:55] At least on paper.